North, South Korea seek peace, denuclearisation in historic summit - Journal du Cameroun

 At his impromptu invitation, the two men briefly crossed hand-in-hand into the North before beginning the summit, only the third of its kind.

+During another symbolic gesture, the two men took part in the ceremonial planting of a pine tree.

+It was a far cry from the last tree-related operation Moon was on duty for in the DMZ — a monumental show of force after North Korean soldiers killed two US officers trying to prune a poplar in 1976, when he was a special forces soldier.

-The truce village of Panmunjom was the “symbol of heart-wrenching division”, Kim said afterwards, but if it became “a symbol of peace, the North and South that have one blood, one language, one history and one culture, will return to becoming one”.
+The truce village of Panmunjom was the “symbol of heart-wrenching division”, Kim said, but if it became “a symbol of peace, the North and South that have one blood, one language, one history and one culture, will return to becoming one”.

 He pledged the two Koreas would ensure they did not “repeat the unfortunate history in which past inter-Korea agreements… fizzled out after beginning”.